NobbZ/monolith/README.md

 # Monolith

-`monolith` is going to get a static website generator which is aimed to fullfil the following:
+`monolith` is going to become a static website generator which is aimed to fullfil the following:

 * Easy to extend via plugins
 * Easy to configure